tolikcode/tolikcode.github.io/content/post/hugoOnGitHub.md

 With [Jekyll](https://jekyllrb.com/) you can just put everything in your `master` branch and GitHub would handle everything else for you.
 In the case of Hugo we need to do some additional work as GitHub requires your static website to be in the root of the `master` branch.

-The idea is to have the contents of `public` folder on your `master` branch, whereas other source files on some other branch (e.g. `source`).
+The idea is to have the contents of `public` folder on your `master` branch, whereas other source files on some other orphan branch (e.g. `source`).
 The `public` folder on your `source` branch is going to mirror the `master` branch.
 This can be achieved with `git subtree`.
 I encourage you to read more about `git subtree`, however if you don't feel like reading much today or just want to get results faster, here's a tutorial for you.

 ## Solution